PabloPonte/gringotts-bank/DOC/GEP-03-Mages/GUS-14-Modify-Mage.md

 This feature must be only accesible for users with the Overseer Role.

+You can see a full navigation structure on the [Navigation Section](/DOC/navigation.md)

 ## Acceptance Criteria
 * As an authenticated Overseer user, I have access to this page from the navigation bar.
 * As an authenticated Overseer user, I have access to this page from the Mage List page with the mage info pre-queried.